Structure relocation may be defined as the process of moving a structure from one place to another.

 2. For moving a framed building, the building is first supported by placing rolling carriages under a row of a column.

 3. Then, the columns are needled and propped.
-Struts and ties can be used to transfer a load of columns to the set of jacks.
+Struts and ties can be used to transfer a load of columns to a set of jacks.

 ii.
 Moving Buildings with Bearing Walls